 The Sheaim elite are master summoners able to contact other dimensions.
 The wizards, sorcerers, warlocks and clerics of this corrupted empire will stop at nothing in their quest for ultimate power over Arcanearth.
 The holy city of the Ashen Veil lies within Sheaim borders.
 Far-flung cells of Veil Cultists work ceaselessly to undermine both allied and enemy empires from within.

 Two rulers share power in the Sheaim empire: Tebryn Arbandi and Os-Gabella.
-Tebryn was once a powerful Archmage and Lich who was cast into hell after death.
+Tebryn was a powerful Archmage and Lich cast into hell after the destruction of his phylactery late in the Age of Magic.
 Ceridwen released him from her endless Vault on the condition that he dedicate his new existence to the destruction of creation.
 Os-Gabella was the first woman created by the gods, and the intended bride of Nemed, the original Angel of Life who sacrificed his immortality to become the first man in creation.
 She was created as and remains an immortal, but rebelled against Nemed and the god’s plans for her.
 Now she is trapped in creation until the end of time.
 Both Tebryn and Os-Gabella seek to escape their prison by destroying the world.

 1% Dark Elf (Svartalfar)